richarddahl/un0/docs/db/sql_emitters.md

 The management.db_manager_sql.py file contains the following SQL Constants used by the DBManager to configure the database instance.

-__NOTE__ - The use of f strings to provide the schema name and database name DOES NOT provide any protection against SQL injection.
+__NOTE__ - The use of f strings to provide the schema_name name and database name DOES NOT provide any protection against SQL injection.

 You cannot paramaterize postgres DDL statements.